abhinsharma1801/Website-Scraping/README.md

 Build maven project.
 Execute the main method in the WebScrapingApplication class.
 It will download 3 folder(static, media & catalogue) and 1 index.html(homepage file).
+Files and folders will be downloaded to the D drive by default.
+If you encounter access denied issue or don't have a D drive, please modify the drive name in the code to an available drive and run the application.
-Run the application by double clicking on index.html.
+Run the application by double-clicking on index.html.
 It will open the website in local.
 Browse the website from the local.

 **Logs:**